aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 Approved Bedrock access to Claude 3.5 Sonnet and Claude 3.7 Sonnet in the desired deployment region.

 ### Supported Regions
-Any region that supports Claude 3.5 Sonnet on Bedrock is a viable deployment target.
+Any region that supports the required Claude models on Bedrock is a viable deployment target.
 This currently includes: us-east-1, us-west-2, eu-central-1, ap-northeast-1, and ap-southeast-1.
+NOTE: us-east-1 is currently experiencing throttling issues with Claude 3.7 Sonnet.
+Deployment to other regions is strongly advised.

 ## Deployment Steps